-The foregoing, overly simplistic view of EBP probably emanated from the way it was defined originally in medicine in the 1980s (Barber, in press; Rosenthal, 2006).
-Fortunately, the revised definition of EBP now prominent in the professional medical literature (Sackett, Straus, Richardson, Rosenberg, & Haynes, 2000) as well as the human service professions literature (Rubin & Babbie, 2008) incorporates practitioner judgment and client values and preferences.
-The more current and widely accepted definition shows that managed care companies or other influential sources are distorting EBP when they define it as merely a list of what intervention to use automatically for what diagnosis, regardless of your professional expertise and special understanding of idiosyncratic client characteristics and circumstances.
+Fortunately, the revised definition of EBP now prominent in the professional medical literature (Sackett, Straus, Richardson, Rosenberg, & Haynes, 2000) as well as the human service professions literature (Rubin & Babbie, 2011) incorporates practitioner expertise and judgment as well as client values and preferences.
+The more current and widely accepted definition shows that managed care companies or other influential sources are distorting EBP when they define it as merely a list of what intervention to use automatically for what diagnosis or problem, regardless of your professional expertise and special understanding of idiosyncratic client characteristics and circumstances.